 World-leading laboratory facilities

-- a 7 Tesla scanner provides a UK national facility for high-field imaging with the ultimate in spatial precision and sensitivity.
+- A 7 Tesla MR scanner providing a UK national facility

 Medical Research Council Institute of Hearing Research (MRC IHR)

-Professor Alan Palmer and his team have created a wide range of state-of-the-art facilities supporting a diverse range of hearing science.
+Professor Michael Akeroyd and his team have created a wide range of state-of-the-art facilities supporting a diverse range of hearing science.

 - For testing hearing in human subjects, there are seven sound-insulated rooms, a ring of 24 loudspeakers and a high-density electroencephalography (EEG) system, which is also fMRI compatible.